-On February 18, 2020, the Company announced the receipt of final approval from the Toronto Stock Exchange ("TSX") to graduate from listing on the TSX-V to the TSX.
-On February 19, 2020, the Common Shares began trading on the TSX, under the new symbol, "VGCX".
+On February 18, 2020, the Company announced the receipt of final approval from the TSX to graduate from listing on the TSX Venture Exchange (the "TSX-V") to the TSX.
+On February 19, 2020, the common shares of the Company (the "Common Shares") began trading on the TSX, under the new symbol, "VGCX".
 The Company's CUSIP/ISIN was not affected.
 In conjunction with listing on the TSX, the Common Shares were voluntarily delisted from the TSX-V prior to the commencement of trading on the TSX.